yangshun/tech-interview-handbook/front-end/interview-questions.md

 - `visibility: hidden`.
 However the element is still in the flow of the page, and still takes up space.
 - `width: 0; height: 0`.
 Make the element not take up any space on the screen at all, resulting in not showing it.
-- `position; absolute; left: -99999px`.
+- `position: absolute; left: -99999px`.
 Position it outside of the screen.
 - `text-indent: -9999px`.
 This only works on text within the `block` elements.

 I would go with the `absolute` positioning approach, as it has the least caveats and works for most elements.